-The (outdoor) burning of refuse (trash), leaves and trimmings is prohibited in Manheim Township. – Manheim Township Ordinance 2004-8: amended section 307.2.2.
+The (outdoor) burning of refuse (trash), leaves and trimmings is prohibited in Manheim Township per Ordinance 2021-16, The Property Maintenance and Rental Housing Code of Manheim Township.

 Exception: An active agricultural farming operation with ten (10) or more acres of property is permitted to burn agricultural commodities in their unmanufactured state.
 No household refuse (trash), recyclables, construction materials, or similar materials may be burned.
 An annual Fire Permit (PDF) is required for an agricultural burn.
 Agricultural burning Fire Permits are issued by the Fire Marshal.
 Submit applications and supporting information to the attention of the Fire Marshal.
 The permit expires at the end of the current calendar year.
 In addition to obtaining this permit, you will be required to inform County-wide dispatch prior to the start of each burn.
 Review the Agricultural Fire Permit Supplement (PDF) prior to starting open agricultural open burning.
-The annual Agricultural Burning Permit/Fire Permit fee is $15.00 ($10.50 permit fee + $4.50 PA UCC Fee)
+The annual Agricultural Burning Permit/Fire Permit fee is $15.00.

 While Recreational Fires do not require a fire permit, they must comply with the following conditions:

 - No refuse (trash), recyclables, construction materials, leaves or trimmings may be burned.

 - Fires must be three (3) feet or less in diameter and two (2) feet or less in heights.

 - Fires shall be at least 25 feet from any structure, property line and combustible material.

 - Only dried seasoned wood may be burned.

 - Fires shall be in a pit or contained by a protective barrier.

 - A garden hose or portable fire extinguisher (minimum 4-A rating) must be available for immediate use.